-Take a peek into the home of most North Texans on any given evening, and chances are you’ll see faces awash in a faint bluish glow—Mom and Dad doing one last email or social media check and the kids squeezing in a final video game, sitcom or movie before bedtime.
+Take a peek into the home of most North Texans on any given evening, and chances are you’ll see faces awash in a faint bluish glow, called blue light—Mom and Dad doing one last email or social media check and the kids squeezing in a final video game, sitcom or movie before bedtime.

 Or, if they are procrastinators like my own children, they may be finishing up homework on a school district–issued Chromebook—the same one they’ve been staring at all day in school.
 Even if all the gadgets and gizmos are off for the night, fluorescent and LED household lightbulbs—even that new flat–screen—emit brighter short-wavelength blue light than those old-fashioned incandescent bulbs ever did.

 So in recent years, attention has turned to the effects of light pollution on our eyes, with short-wave blue light as the primary concern.
 We’ve all seen the articles, news segments and blog posts about the perceived dangers of blue light, but, truth be told, the long-term consequences of blue light exposure in children are not well understood.
 That’s why we decided to shed a little light on this subject (pun intended) and cover what we do know now.